nodejs/node-core-utils/docs/git-node.md

 ### `git node v8 major`

 - Replaces `deps/v8` with a newer major version.
+- Synchronizes the manifest and vendored Rust crates in `deps/crates`.
 - Resets the embedder version number to `-node.0`.
 - Bumps `NODE_MODULE_VERSION` according to the [Node.js ABI version registry][].